MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 # Azure Well-Architected Framework perspective on Azure OpenAI

-The Azure OpenAI Service provides REST API access to OpenAI's large language models that you can fine-tune to your specific needs.
-The Azure OpenAI Service includes Azure networking and security capabilities.
+The Azure OpenAI Service provides REST API access to OpenAI's large language models (LLMs), adding Azure networking and security capabilities.
 This article provides architectural recommendations for making informed decisions when using Azure OpenAI as part of your architecture.
 The guidance is based on the [**Azure Well-Architected Framework pillars**](../pillars.md).

 > [!IMPORTANT]
 >